 Bon Appétit!
-Chef Janine

-A Little About Caesar Salad
+A Little About the Classic Caesar Salad

 The Caesar salad is one of the undisputed best salads in the world.
 This classic salad was originally invented by an Italian-American restaurateur named "Caesar Cardini" in Tijuana, Mexico in 1924.
-Caesar Cardini actually lived in San Diego but, circumventing US Prohibition laws at the time, operated his popular restaurant in Tijuana, just south of the Mexican border.
+Caesar Cardini actually lived in San Diego but, circumventing US Prohibition laws at the time, he operated his popular restaurant in Tijuana, just south of the Mexican border.

 The 1920s were the glory days for Tijuana, Mexico.
 The thriving town was a magnet for movie stars, mobsters, dignitaries and misfits seeking a place to escape the doldrums of US Prohibition.
 Many Californians, including Hollywood jet set, would often drive over to party and enjoy the good life.